OSC/Open-OnDemand/README.md

 See https://github.com/OSC/ood-fileeditor for more information.

-## Appendix A. Authentication Strategy
+## Appendix A. CILogon Authentication Strategy (expert mode)

+**Warning**: Below is not for the faint of heart.
+It is missing documentation and can be very difficult to fully grasp.
+It is not recommended to deploy a CILogon authentication strategy on your own.
+You have been warned!

 The current strategy employed by the OSC OnDemand portal is outlined in detail in the figure below.